Benji377/OpenMusic/docs/contributing.md

 9. Try to be as detailed as possible when describing your change, also try to include external sources you used as reference if possible.

 This was a very brief tutorial on how to create a pull request, for a more detailed and beginner friendly tutorial please visit the [Github tutorial](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) directly.
+**Note:** The pull requests can have the same labels as issues, refer to them in the section below!

 ## Issues
 Issues are a very important part of the project.
 Issues are not just bugs, but also suggestions and improvements.